 Manage the application

-See the code compliance fees and charges for more information.
+For more information, see the code compliance fees and charges.

 Once approved, your certificate will be issued on receipt and processing of payment.
 Please be aware that some banks will take one or more business days to complete the payment and therefore Council will see the funds up to 48 hours later.
 Therefore, please expect to be able to access your documents after this time.